DennisSchulmeister/ls-ui-component-benchmark/ui frameworks/tonic/README.md

   So we cannot pass callback functions etc. from a parent component to its children.
   Passing javascript data objects is possible but somewhat expensive due to the JSON marshalling.

+  Also weird things happen, when property values are not strings.
+Especially when passed in HTML template strings they often get converted to strange `value__type` strings.
+The safes thing is to define properties always as strings.

 * Components can manage their own state using plain object attributes.
 It is not necessary to use Tonic's `this.state` object which is just a key/value-pair on